Anoenymous/DaL/README.md

 # Example Experiment
-The main program *DaL_main.py* is defaultly an example experiment that evaluates *DaL* with 5 sample sizes of *Lrzip*, each repeated 30 times, without hyperparameter tuning (to save demonstration time).
+The main program *DaL_main.py* is defaultly an example experiment that evaluates *DaL* with 5 training sample sizes of *Lrzip*, each repeated 30 times, without hyperparameter tuning (to save demonstration time).

 A **succussful run** would produce similar messages as below: